SumoLogic/sumologic-documentation/docs/dashboards-new/share-dashboards-outside-org.md

 * If the dashboard is set with **User's data access level**, then you are not allowed to share the dashboard outside organization.
 * Spans, Traces, and Service maps panels are not supported in public dashboards.

-## Logging for externally-shared dashboards
+## Logging for externally shared dashboards

 If you have the [Audit Index](/docs/manage/security/audit-index) enabled, Sumo Logic logs the key-sharing events.